geoffroy-aubry/Supervisor/README.md

             Archive in Gzip supervisor's logs older than <min-days>.

         -c <conf-file>, --conf=<conf-file>
-            Specify a configuration file to load in addition to the default one.
+            Specify a configuration file to load in addition to the default one, namely '/conf/supervisor-dist.sh'.

         --customized-mails=<file>
             Path to a Bash script customizing sent mails by redefining some of